Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Maps

 Some bike computers come with pre-loaded basic maps.
-However, they are usually not as detailed as dedicated maps for a given region.
+However, they are usually not as detailed as maps dedicated for a given region.

 Depending on how detailed maps you need, check out what maps the manufacturer offers.
 For example, Garmin Edge computers are considered the best for mapping thanks to their detailed maps.
 However, you have to buy* and download them separately.